Agile Development

 - (4 min) Project backlog: Create a Kanban board for your project on one of the walls near you with the columns “To Do”, “In Progress”, and “Done”.
 Create your “backlog” by writing the features or work to be done on the sticky notes and putting them in the “To Do” column.

-- (1 min) Sprint planning: Decide what work will be completed this sprint.
-Move those sticky notes to the “In Progress” column.
+- (2 min) Sprint planning: Decide what work will be completed this sprint.
+Prioritize your backlog (try MoSCoW!) and move the sticky notes you commit to into the “In Progress” column.

 - (4 min) Sprint work: BUILD!